t4d-gmbh/voter-turnout-in-switzerland/README.md

   />
 </p>

 Next, we see a ridgeline plot showing the distributions of the voter turnouts per Canton.
-The distributions were calculated from the data using the Gaussian kernel density estimator (gaussian_kde).
+The distributions were estimated from the data using the Gaussian kernel density estimator (gaussian_kde).
 The plot gives an interesting overview, but in the following, we will focus on the data of the individual municipalities.

 <p align="center">
   <img